 2. Choose A Dynamic Mic With A Humbucking Coil

-Passive moving-coil dynamic microphones do not have active component and so they do not have self-noise ratings.
+Passive moving-coil dynamic microphones do not have active components, so they do not have self-noise ratings.

 That being said, the components of these microphones do draw noise into the microphone signal.
 The magnets and conductive coils of dynamic mics are particularly sensitive to electromagnetic interference (EMI).

-A dynamic microphone that features a humbucking coil with oftentimes be less noisy than another dynamic mic without this humbucker.
+A dynamic microphone that features a humbucking coil is often less noisy than another dynamic mic without this humbucker.

 This covers the section on choosing quieter microphones.
 Chances are, though, that you’re looking to reduce noise in the microphones you already have.
 In that case, let’s move on to mic positioning and accessories.

 3. Place The Mic Closer To The Sound Source

 Although this may not technically reduce the noise in the microphone, it will certainly help improve the signal-to-noise ratio of your microphone.